microsoft/WhatTheHack/xxx-AzureLoadTesting/Coach/Solution-01.md

     - We are using consumption based model for Azure App Services
     - Application is not caching any data and always makes calls to Cosmos DB

+- Reenforce the importance of using existing metrics/usage patterns/data to inform the load testing own their own application.